 Here's a list of upcoming rides, subject to change due to weather, construction and whim.
 Check back the day before to be sure to load the current and correct route.
 The first link is the GPS track for the ride.
 Load this in your GPS, if you have one.
 The second is a link for lunch stop.

-- July 22 - Harvard/Fruitlands - lunch at Harvard General Store
+- Aug 12 - South Harvard - lunch at Harvard General Store

-- Aug 26 - Natick - lunch at Bakery On the Common
+- Aug 26 - Natick - late lunch at Bakery On the Common

 - Sept 2 - Bolton Flats - lunch at Bolton Orchards